underdogg-forks/laravel-cms/readme.md

 You can access your template variables from your views by simply writing in the convention of `{{ $tvs->category->field }}`.
 So for the above example, referencing the subtitle field would look like `{{ $tvs->header->subtitle}}`

+You also have access to the `$page` variable which has information like the page name, slug, content, template, and even child pages (via `$page->children`).